theTrueEnder/GroupMe-Export-Parser/README.md

 ## Installation Instructions
 1. Export the desired GroupMe conversation (use the instructions [here](https://support.microsoft.com/en-us/office/how-do-i-export-my-groupme-data-1f6875bf-7871-4ade-8608-4c606cd5f518)) and unzip it
-2. Ensure you have a recent version of [Python](https://python.org) installed
+3. Ensure you have a recent version of [Python](https://python.org) installed
-3. Download GitHub files
+4. Download the GroupMe-Export-Parser
+2. Move the inner unzipped folder  into the GroupMe-Export-Parser
-4. Run `main.py`
+5. Run `main.py`
+6. Set the location of the inner unzipped folder of your export (the name should be a sequence of 8 numbers or so) in the settings menu
-5. Enter settings into GUI and click `Run Parser`
+7. Enter any other preferred settings into GUI
+8. Click `Run Parser`
-The `output.txt` file will be located in your chat export folder
+The `output.txt` file will be located **in your chat export folder**

 ***